-Participants who feel the need to stretch their Tour are welcome to stay back on the nights of 26 and 27 May 2019, checking out on 28 May, to experience two more full days at the Mara at their own pace.
+Participants who feel the need to stretch their Tour are welcome to stay back on the nights of 30 and 31 May 2020, to experience two more full days at the Mara at their own pace.
 The schedule for the two days will remain the same while we venture to deeper areas of the Mara on the full-day game drives, maximizing our chances of bringing back stunning photographs.
 This extension will be charged additionally.
 Please express your interest in the extension while booking the Tour to know more.

 With the extension having come to an end, following an early breakfast, we drive out making sure we arrive by lunchtime at an Indian restaurant in Nairobi.
 After lunch, we are transferred to the Jomo Kenyatta International Airport for our home-bound flights.